-Reduce Your Risk of Stroke with SENTINELTM
+Reduce Your Risk of Stroke with Cerebral Protection System

-The SENTINELTM Cerebral Protection System (CPS) is the first and only device in the U.S. to offer you protection from the risk of stroke during TAVR.
+The Cerebral Protection System (CPS) is the device to offer you protection from the risk of stroke during TAVR.
 It works by capturing embolic debris dislodged during TAVR before it can reach the brain.

-Clinical trials involving more than 3,500 patients have demonstrated that the SENTINEL device is safe and effective.
-The SENTINEL cerebral protection technology has been used to protect thousands of patients worldwide and is the most-studied embolic protection device in its field.
+Clinical trials involving more than 3,500 patients have demonstrated that the device is safe and effective.
+The cerebral protection technology has been used to protect thousands of patients worldwide and is the most-studied embolic protection device in its field.

-Pictures show embolic debris captured by the SENTINEL device.
+Pictures show embolic debris captured by the device.

-SENTINEL CPS captured visible embolic debris headed toward the brain in reduction in TAVR-related strokes when SENTINEL Cerebral Protection was used.1
+CPS captured visible embolic debris headed toward the brain in reduction in TAVR-related strokes when Cerebral Protection was used.1 procedure, the filters and collected debris are removed from the body.